kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/03-02-404-not-found.md

   >**TIP:** The name of the VirtualService consists of the name of the APIRule and a random suffix.

-Sometimes, the Oathkeeper Maester controller stops reconciling Access Rules on long-living clusters.
-This behavior might result in the random `404 Not Found` responses because Oathkeeper does not contain Access Rules reflecting the actual state of the cluster.
-A simple restart of the Pod resolves the problem.
-To verify if that it is the cause of the issue you encountered, follow these steps:
+If you suspect you are experiencing an issue caused by the Oathkeeper Maester controller not reconciling Access Rules, resolve the problem by restarting the Oathkeeper Pods.
+To confirm whether this is indeed the cause of the issue, follow these steps:

 1. Fetch all Oathkeeper Pods' names: